Romero027/Romero027.github.io/eecs598_summaries/021020-TFF-FilterForward.md

 ## Summary of Class Discussion

-#### Does FilterForward requires cameras to have computational power?
+#### Does FilterForward require cameras to have computational power?

 Not necessarily.
 The paper assumes the cameras are connected to some local compute nodes.

-However, there are cameras empowered with more on-board compute resource, such as[AWS deeplens](https://aws.amazon.com/deeplens/), and can run complex deep learning models locally.
+However, there are cameras empowered with more onboard compute resource, such as[AWS deeplens](https://aws.amazon.com/deeplens/), and can run complex deep learning models locally.